Konomi Suzuki: Career

 Suzuki was born in Osaka, Japan as the youngest of three children.
 She began aspiring to become a singer at a young age, taking dance lessons with the encouragement of her mother, and participating in singing competitions by the age of six.
 After being inspired in high school by the character Sheryl Nome from the anime series Macross Frontier, she decided that she wanted to become an anison singer.
 She applied for the Animax All-Japan Anisong Grand Prix in 2010 but failed to qualify.

-Suzuki started her musical career after winning the Animax All-Japan Anisong Grand Prix in 2011.
+Suzuki started her musical career after winning the Animax All-Japan Anisong Grand Prix in 2011 signed into Sony Music Japan.
 Her first single "Choir Jail" was released on April 25, 2012, as the opening theme for the 2012 anime television series Dusk Maiden of Amnesia.
 She also made a voice acting cameo during the series' fifth episode.
 "Choir Jail" peaked at number 34 on the Oricon weekly charts and charted for nine weeks.

 Suzuki's singles have corresponded with anime themes for much of her career.
 Her second single, "Days of Dash", was released in November 2012 as The Pet Girl of Sakurasou's ending theme.
 She made her first live concert appearance at Animelo Summer Live in August 2012, followed by Animax Musix in November 2012.
 Her third single "Yume no Tsuzuki" (夢の続き) was released in February 2013 as the second opening theme to The Pet Girl of Sakurasou.
 Her fourth single was a double-release titled "Watashi ga Motenai no wa dō Kangaetemo Omaera ga Warui!/Tears Breaker" (私がモテないのはどう考えてもお前らが悪い!/TEARS BREAKER), a collaboration in August 2013 with the band Kiba of Akiba. and the songs were used in the 2013 anime television series No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!, and in an animated promotional video for the trading card game Ange Vierge.
 Her fifth single "Avenge World/Sekai wa Kizu o Dakishimeru" (Avenge World／世界は疵を抱きしめる) was released in November 2013, as the opening and ending themes to the anime television series Freezing Vibration.